Multiplicative Ramanujan coefficients of null-function

-for some Dirichlet series $h(s)$ that extends analytically to the half plane $Re(s)>1-\min(\a,1 / 2)$.
-Moreover by the analytic version of the Prime Number Theorem we know that the inverse of the zeta function extends by continuity to the closed half plane $Re(s)\geq 1$, and so does $f(s)$.
+for some Dirichlet series $h(s)$ that extends analytically to the half plane $\sigma > 1 -\alpha$.
+Moreover, by the analytic version of the Prime Number Theorem, we know that the inverse of the zeta function extends by continuity to the closed half plane $\sigma \geq 1$, and so does $f(s)$.
 Then, by the Theorem of [N], we get that $\sum_{q=1}^{\infty} G(q)\mu(q)$ converges and is equal to the value of $\lim_{s \to 1} f(s)$.
 Since the function $h(s)$ is regular at $s=1$ and the zeta function $\zeta(s)$ has a pole there, we get that this limit is equal to zero.

-{\it Proof of Proposition 1.} Let $a\in\N$.
-We may apply the previous Lemma to the multiplicative function $G_a=G\1_{(q,a)=1}$, which is equal to $G$ on the numbers coprime to $a$ and is zero elsewhere.
+{\it Proof of Proposition 1.} Fix any $a\in\N$.
+We may apply the previous Lemma to the multiplicative function $G \,\cdot\, \1_{(q,a)=1}$, which is equal to $G$ on the numbers coprime to $a$ and is zero elsewhere.
 Then we get

 In particular, this series converges for every $a$.
-If $G$ is normal or sporadic, the Classification Theorem applies and we get $G\inzero$.
+Since $G$ is multiplicative, the Proposition of [C3] (second version) applies and we get $G\inzero$.

 {\bf 6.
 Examples of exotic and weakly-exotic Ramanujan coefficients}